• Skip to primary navigation

 Budget: Posada Ya’ax Ich

 A cute yellow villa with spacious, clean rooms.
 Just a few blocks from the main square on the same street as the video mapping show mentioned above.
-There’s a quiet little garden and pool in the backyard that gives you all the vibes of a Mexican pueblo.
+There’s a quiet little garden and pool in the backyard that gives you all the vibes.

 Pool, garden, and lounge chairs at Posada Ya'ax Ich hotel in Izamal